sethcottle/littlelink/README.md

 ![Logo](https://cdn.cottle.cloud/littlelink/littlelink.gif)

 # LittleLink
 The DIY self-hosted LinkTree alternative.
-LittleLink has more than 100 branded button styles you can easily use, with more being added by our community all the time.
+LittleLink has more than 100 branded button styles you can easily use, with more regularly added by our community in this repo and in [LittleLink Extended](https://github.com/sethcottle/littlelink-extended).

+---
+### 🌞 Themes and Accessibility
+LittleLink offers both `light` and `dark` themes right out of the box.
+If the default color schemes don't match your preference, you can easily customize them by updating the values in `skeleton-light.css` or `skeleton-dark.css`.
+For those who prefer an automatic adjustment, setting your CSS to `skeleton-auto.css` enables the theme to adapt based on the device's system settings.
+To enhance visual accessibility in both `light` and `dark` modes, buttons lacking sufficient contrast with the background are outlined with an inverse stroke to ensure visibility.
+While LittleLink emphasizes accessibility, it's important to acknowledge that not all brands incorporated into LittleLink achieve this standard.
+Branded buttons that come into LittleLink always retain the original essence of the brand and some branded buttons might fall short of optimal accessibility in terms of contrast.

 ![Theme](https://cdn.cottle.cloud/littlelink/themesupport.gif)

-LittleLink has more than 100 branded button styles you can use (with even more being added by our community).
-You'll also find a light and dark theme ready to go.
-Not a fan of the default colors?
-Update `skeleton-light.css` or `skeleton-dark.css` to the HEX values of your choosing.
-You can also set your CSS to `skeleton-auto.css`, which will use the system theme of the device you visit on.

 ---
 ### 🥇 Performance